taboege/p6-SAT-Solver-MiniSAT/README.md

 SAT::Solver::MiniSAT wraps the `minisat` executable (bunled with the module) used to decide whether a satisfying assignment for a Boolean formula given in the `DIMACS cnf` format exists.
 This is known as the `SAT` problem associated with the formula.
 MiniSAT does not produce a witness for satisfiability.

-Given a DIMACS cnf problem, it starts `minisat`, feeds it the problem and return a Promise which will be kept with the `SAT` answer found or broken on error.
+Given a DIMACS cnf problem, it starts `minisat`, feeds it the problem and returns a Promise which will be kept with the `SAT` answer found or broken on error.

 AUTHOR
 ======